Travis Etienne: Professional career

+Jacksonville Jaguars

 2021 season

 Etienne officially declared for the 2021 NFL draft in January 2021.
 He was selected by the Jacksonville Jaguars with the 25th overall selection, which they previously obtained from a trade that sent Jalen Ramsey to the Los Angeles Rams.
 This reunited Etienne with his college quarterback Trevor Lawrence, who was taken by the Jaguars first overall in the same draft.
 On May 15, Jaguars coach Urban Meyer announced that Etienne would spend the Jaguars minicamp as a wide receiver, rather than a running back.
 On July 19, 2021, Etienne signed his four-year rookie contract with the Jaguars, worth $12.9 million.

 During the Jaguars second preseason game against the New Orleans Saints, Etienne suffered a Lisfranc injury and was subsequently ruled out indefinitely.
 It was later revealed that Etienne had suffered a significant tear in the lisfranc zone of his foot, which required surgery, and prematurely ended his 2021 season.
 He was placed on season-ending injured reserve later in the day.